Foul Play (1978 film): Plot

-Gloria is abducted by Turk Farnum, the chauffeur of a limousine in which she earlier had seen Whitey riding, but she manages to subdue him with mace and brass knuckles given to her by her friend and fellow library employee, Stella.
+Turk Farnum, the chauffeur of a limousine in which Gloria earlier had seen Whitey riding, abducts her, but she subdues him with mace and brass knuckles given to her by her friend and fellow library employee Stella.
 Upon further investigation, Tony discovers that Scotty, an undercover SFPD inspector who had received a tip that a major assassination would take place in the city on a certain night, was investigating contract killer Rupert Stiltskin (alias "the Dwarf").
-Now assigned to protect Gloria from her would-be killers, Tony later takes her to his houseboat, where the two fall in love.
+Now assigned to protect Gloria from her would-be killers, Tony later takes her to his houseboat.

-When Tony and Fergie discover that the limousine is registered to the archdiocese of San Francisco, they visit the office of Archbishop Thorncrest, unaware that their interviewee is actually the archbishop's twin brother Charlie, who is involved in a plot to assassinate Pope Pius XIII during his upcoming visit to San Francisco, and has murdered his twin in order to impersonate him.
+When Tony and Fergie discover that the limousine is registered to the archdiocese of San Francisco, they visit the office of Archbishop Thorncrest, unaware that their interviewee is actually the archbishop's twin brother Charlie, who is involved in a plot to assassinate Pope Pius XIII during his upcoming visit to San Francisco, and has murdered his twin to impersonate him.
 The following day, Rupert kidnaps Fergie and uses him to lure Gloria into a trap.
-She manages to hide in a massage parlor, where she encounters Stanley yet again, but Whitey and Stiltskin then find and abduct her.
+She hides in a massage parlor and encounters Stanley yet again, but Whitey and Stiltskin then find and abduct her.

 At Gloria's request, Stella has researched an organization known as the Tax the Churches League, and discovered that the league is a radical fringe group founded by Delia Darrow and her husband.
 For the Darrows, organized religion is a corrupt, greedy sham involving powerful billion-dollar corporations.
 Stella gives the results of her findings to Tony, who returns to the archbishop's residence with Mr. Hennessy.
 Sneaking into the wine cellar, Tony discovers the imprisoned Fergie, who informs him that the Darrows hired Stiltskin to assassinate the Pope during a performance of The Mikado at the San Francisco Opera House that evening.
-Tony is attacked by Rupert and kills him in self-defense by toppling shelves of wine upon him, but the fake archbishop's assistant Gerda Caswell, who is really Delia Darrow, holds him and Gloria at gunpoint.
+Rupert attacks Tony, who kills him in self-defense.
+However, the fake archbishop's assistant Gerda Caswell, who is really Delia, holds Tony and Gloria at gunpoint.